profnandaa/c-pointers-demystified/README.md

     // at (px) and the value in the address (*px) printf("%p -> %d\n", px, *px);
     // also note that the pointer also is stored
-    // somewhere in memory and we can get it's location
+    // somewhere in memory and we can get its location
     // by &px, e.g.
     printf("%p\n", &px);
     // so